apache/doris-website/versioned_docs/version-2.0/query/query-variables/time-zone.md

 Functions affected by time zone:

-* `FROM_UNIXTIME`: Given a UTC timestamp, return the date and time of the specified time zone, such as `FROM_UNIXTIME(0)`, return the CST time zone: `1970-01-08:00`.
+- `FROM_UNIXTIME`: Given a UTC timestamp, return its date and time in the time zone specified by Doris session `time_zone`.
+For example, when `time_zone` is `CST`, `FROM_UNIXTIME(0)` returns `1970-01-01 08: 00:00`.

-* `UNIX_TIMESTAMP`: Given a specified time zone date and time, return UTC timestamp, such as CST time zone `UNIX_TIMESTAMP('1970-01 08:00:00')`, return `0`.
+- `UNIX_TIMESTAMP`: Given a date and time, return its UTC timestamp in the time zone specified by Doris session `time_zone`, such as when `time_zone` is `CST` `UNIX_TIMESTAMP('1970-01-01 08:00:00 ')` returns `0`.

-* `CURTIME`: Returns the datetime of specified time zone.
+- `CURTIME`: Returns the time in the time zone specified by the current Doris session `time_zone`.

-* `NOW`: Returns the specified date and time of specified time zone.
+- `NOW`: Returns the date and time of the current Doris session `time_zone` specified time zone.

-* `CONVERT_TZ`: Converts a date and time from one specified time zone to another.
+- `CONVERT_TZ`: Convert a datetime from one specified time zone to another.

 ### 2. Values of time types

-For `DATE`, `DATEV2`, `DATETIME`, `DATETIMEV2` types, we support time zone conversion when inserting data.
+For `DATE` and `DATETIME` types, we support time zone conversion when importing data.

-- If the data comes with a time zone, such as "2020-12-12 12:12:12+08:00", and the current Doris `time_zone = +00:00`, you get the actual value "2020-12-12 04:12:12".
+- If the data has a time zone, such as "2020-12-12 12:12:12+08:00", and the current Doris `time_zone = +00:00` or the header `timezone` specified by Stream Load is `+00: 00`, then the data is imported into Doris and the actual value is "2020-12-12 04:12:12".

-- If the data does not come with a time zone, such as "2020-12-12 12:12:12", the time is considered to be absolute and no conversion occurs.
+- If the data does not contain a time zone, such as "2020-12-12 12:12:12", the time is considered to be an absolute time and no conversion occurs.

 ### 3. Daylight Saving Time